We all know how frustrating it can be when you get struck down with a cough, cold, sore throat, flu or even nasal congestion.

 6. How long can I expect other symptoms such as flu, nasal congestion, a sore throat or cough to last?

 Symptoms will last for longer than you might think.
-An ear infection can last for at least 4 days, a sore throat can cause discomfort for 1 week, flu for 2 weeks, nasal congestion up to 2 ½ weeks and a cough can last up to 3 weeks.
+An ear infection can last for up to 4 days, a sore throat can cause discomfort for 1 week, flu for 2 weeks, nasal congestion up to 2 ½ weeks and a cough can last up to 3 weeks.
 If symptoms persist for longer than these time periods then you might need to visit your GP.

 7. What can I do at home to beat cold and flu symptoms?